-The close connection of economic freedom with the protection of property and the right to dispose thereof prompted J. Gwartney to propose the definition of economic freedom of individuals as a situation in which "the property they acquire without the use of force, fraud, or theft is protected odpowiada profesorowi ekonomii, "Rzeczpospolita", 6 April 2021.
+The close connection of economic freedom with the protection of property and the right to dispose thereof prompted J. Gwartney to propose the definition of economic freedom of individuals as a situation in which "the property they acquire without the use of force, fraud, or theft is protected against appropriation by others and they can use it in freely, exchange it, or transfer it to someone, as long as their action does not infringe the identical rights of others" (Gwartney, Lawson, and Block 1996, p.
+11).
+According to the then formulated definition, the index published in subsequent reports on economic freedom in the world measures the degree to which public policies and state institutions are supportive of this freedom.